abhub23/Sample-Repo/README.md

 ## Sample-Repo
-- This is a Demo Repository
+- This is a Demo Repository.